CS50 Library for C

 Environment Variables

-For parity with CS50 CLI, CS50 Sandbox, CS50 Lab, and CS50 IDE, you may want to set these environment variables:
+For parity with Visual Studio Code for CS50 and cli50, you may want to set these environment variables:

 CC="clang"